 First-timer Road-Trip to Okinawa

-To most travellers, a trip to Japan usually involves the “mainstream” cities like Tokyo, Osaka, Kyoto or even the paradisiacal island of Hokkaido.
-Unlike the mainland cities, Okinawa is admittedly less on the radar of most travellers heading to Japan.
-It is not known for its developed economy nor is it like Hokkaido and Kyoto which are popular for its unique charm.
-Nonetheless, the little island of Okinawa still received almost ten million tourists in 2015 alone.
-Personally, my interest in Okinawa was piqued rather by pictures of huge Whale Sharks at its renowned Churaumi Aquarium.
+To most travellers, a trip to Japan are usually the mainstream cities like Tokyo, Osaka, Kyoto or the winter wonder-island of Hokkaido.
+Unlike the key cities, Okinawa is less on the mind of most travellers heading to Japan.
+Personally, my interest in Okinawa was roused rather by pictures of Whale Sharks at the renowned Churaumi Aquarium.
 And also being a military enthusiast, the happenings at Kadena Air Base, which is the largest and most active US Air Force base in the Far East.

 So it was with the recent resumption of direct flight by Jetstar that sealed my decision to explore this island that many likened as “Japan’s Hawaii”.
 And to better uncover the beautiful island, we decided that self-drive is the way to go.
-This travelogue is structured like a trip planner with the telephone number of highlighted places as it needed to be keyed in the GPS system of the rental car.
+This travelogue is structured like a detailed road trip guide for first timers, with the telephone number of highlighted places as its needed to be keyed in the rental car GPS system.
 The travel route is easy for self-drive and the itineraries are suitable for families or couples alike.

-Okinawa is the southernmost island in Japan, consisting of the main Okinawa Island, Miyako Islands, and Yaeyama Islands.
+Okinawa is the southernmost island in Japan, consisting of the main Okinawa Island, Miyako Islands and Yaeyama Islands.
 It is closer to Taiwan than it is to the Japan mainland.
-Also known as “Ryukyu,” Okinawa has a distinctive dialect, architecture and food due to its close relations with China and Southeast Asian countries since the ancient times.
-Local dishes representatives of Okinawa, such as Goya chanpuru, Rafute (Shoyu pork) and Umibudo (Sea Grapes) are a must-try when visiting the island.
+Also known as “Ryukyu,” Okinawa has a distinctive dialect, architecture and cuisine due to its close relations with China and Southeast Asian countries since ancient times.
+Local signature dishes such as Goya chanpuru, Rafute (Shoyu pork) and Umibudo (Sea Grapes) are a must-try when visiting the island.

-After World War II, Okinawa had been governed by the U.S. until the 1970s and it is for this reason that American culture has been deeply rooted here.
+After World War II, Okinawa had been governed by the U.S. until the 1970s and for this reason that American culture has been deeply rooted here.
 Through multicultural influences, today’s Okinawa exhibits a natural and unique appeal that differentiates it from mainland Japan.
-Touring in Okinawa includes sightseeing and shopping at numerous must-visit spots, particularly in the capital of Naha.
-These destinations include Shuri Castle, Naminoue Shrine, and the bustling Kokusai Street called “Miracle Mile.” (excerpts from Odigo)
+Touring in Okinawa includes sightseeing and shopping at numerous popular spots, particularly in the capital of Naha.
+These destinations include Shuri Castle, Naminoue Shrine and the bustling Kokusai Street called “Miracle Mile.” (excerpts from Odigo)

 Road Trip Route in Okinawa

 - Tip #01 – Please retain the receipt when pumping petrol.
-The rental car company will ask for the latest receipt when you are returning the car.
+The rental car company may ask for the latest receipt when you return the car.

 - Tip #02 – Driving on Okinawa roads are generally safe as most drivers are law-abiding.
-Okinawa traffic rules are similar to Singapore and they drive on the left side of the road.
+Okinawa traffic rules are similar to Singapore and cars are right-hand drive.

-- Tip #03 – You will need an international driving license, which you can apply online with AA Singapore.
-But you must still bring along your local driving license as it will be required for verification by the rental car company.
+- Tip #03 – An international driving license is required, which you can apply online with AA Singapore.
+But your local driving license will still be needed for verification by the rental car company.

-The movement to Okinawa via Jetstar from Changi Airport Terminal One.
-One of my fun “photographic ritual” is to get my wife push our daughters on the trolley.
+The flight to Okinawa via Jetstar from Changi Airport T1.
+One of my fun photographic “ritual” is to get my wife push our daughters on the trolley.
 I have been doing this since they were little so it’s hilarious seeing them getting bigger by the trips.

-The eatery is cosy and has a lovely unobstructed view of the East China Sea.
-Complimentary water is served with the meal and the price are easy on the wallet.
-This meal was one of our firm favourites on the trip.
+The eatery is cosy and has an unobstructed view of the East China Sea.
+Complimentary water is served with the meal and the prices are easy on the wallet.
+This meal was one of our firm favourites on the entire trip.

-After the meal, you can stroll a little at the esplanade along Manza Beach just across the restaurant to experience the cooling and strong sea breeze.
+After the meal, you can stroll a little at the esplanade along the windswept Manza Beach just across the restaurant to enjoy the cooling and strong sea breeze.
 My family was tickled by how their hair flew in the billowing wind.
 Definitely a fun start to our coastal phase of the road trip.

-What better way to know Okinawa then through your stomach?
+What better way to know Okinawa than through your stomach?
 This huge snack and local produce shop will definitely set you in the mood.
-Feel free to do sample tasting without pressure to buy, that is if you can resist the temptation and eye-catching display.
+Feel free to sample tasting without pressure to buy, that is if you can resist the temptation and eye-catching display.
 But if you have planned to complete your Okinawa vacation in Naha city, then here is one useful tip – there’s a conveniently located Okasigoten branch at Naha’s famed Kokusai Street.
 So remember what you liked at this outlet, then resume shopping at the outlet at Kokusai Street without having to lug around boxes of snacks on your very 1st day in Okinawa.
-Tax-free shopping is available to foreign tourists only at this licensed store when making purchases of over 5000¥ on one calendar day.
-Your passport is required for payment and the staff will not accept handphone camera snapshot of passport.
+Tax-free shopping is available to foreign tourists at this licensed store when making purchases of over 5000¥ on each calendar day.
+Your passport is required for verification during payment as the staff will not accept handphone camera snapshot of passport.

 A staff loading the Okinawan Sweet Potato Tarts mixture into the automated machine.